timvisee/scheduling-application/README.md

 # Scheduling Application
-An open source, web-based scheduling application created by students from Russia, Spain, Estonia and The Netherlands.
+An open source, web-based scheduling application created by students from Russia, Estonia and The Netherlands.

 ## Usage
 ```bash